ModOrganizer2/modorganizer/README.txt

     If you want to do parallel builds, add -j and a number to the arguments.
     However you may need to install pywin32 (but it seems to work OK for me).

-    You can do this in the main project (probably should), but if you want to build just a particular subproject, you can do it in the subproject instead (or as well).
+    Note.
+If you want to build a sub project separately, it seems to be better to open the subproject, set that up with the scons kit and build that as a project.

+    Please note: the generated (runnable) output files end up in the build directory, in the '_ModOrganizer' subdirectory (not at the top level).
+Named like that so you can see it!

 This isn't complete by any means but..